Opens Monday, April 6, 2026, due Saturday, April 25, 2026 at 11:59 pm

 Projects are due Fri, July 24 for Mock Presentations

-The five top teams will be selected to present on July 31 before UCLA's Liquid Biopsy Lab.
+Five teams will present on July 31 at UCLA's Liquid Biopsy Lab.

 Trip to UCLA Liquid Biopsy Laboratory